MelvianDragon/Rawr/README.md

 It is written in RPython, allowing it to be JIT-compiled.
 However, it can also be executed in regular Python.

+## QUICK WARNING

+**It is absolutely possible that there will be bugs with certain functionality, as I haven't fully tested all of the features yet.** There's also a lot of room for improvement, such as with error messages.
+However, you can take a look at it and play around with it a little.
+If _anything_ about the documentation confuses you, please message me, e-mail me, or maybe even open an issue!

 ## Examples

 ### "Hello, world!" program